 The center was housed by the City of Indianapolis for over three years at 26 West Washington Street.
 In 2004, we relocated to a suite a block east at 22 East Washington Street before joining the new Ball State Indianapolis Center at 50 South Meridian Street in 2006.

-Today we are home to the master of urban design program and continue to partner with community organizations and work alongside professional groups striving to make Indianapolis a world-class city.
+Currently the INDY Connector will be the home to the master of urban design program and continue to partner with community organizations and work alongside professional groups striving to make Indianapolis a world-class city.
 Future plans call for expansion in course and program offerings.